 Once you reach a Chase representative, you will be told why your application was not approved.
 Often, there are simple explanations, including the issuer’s inability to verify your address or other personal details.
 If this is the case, once Chase receives the correct information, it may be able to approve your application over the phone, despite an earlier denial.

-In other situations, you may be denied for more significant reasons, which you may be able to resolve.
-For example, Chase may determine that it has already extended as much credit as it’s willing to.
-However, if you’re willing to move some of your available credit from one of your existing cards, then it might approve your application.
+In other situations, you may be denied for more significant reasons, which you also may be able to resolve.
+For example, Chase may determine that it has already extended as much credit as it’s willing to you.
+However, if you want to move some of your available credit from one of your existing cards, then Chase might approve your application.

 Additionally, you may not have originally included all available sources of income, which you can correct.
 Legally, you’re entitled to include all available sources of income, including alimony, child support, disability payments and disbursements from retirement savings accounts.
 You can even include income from your spouse or domestic partner, as long as you have a reasonable expectation of access to that person’s income to repay a loan.